Salma-Ahmed/LevelUpReactChallenges/README.md

-# This repo has 8 branches
+# This repo has 8 branches (Master is the controlled forms)

 # Challenge 1